 We are party to the Credit Agreement that was arranged by JPMorgan Chase Bank, N.A., as administrative agent, and provides for a \$225.0 million multicurrency Revolver with a five-year maturity.
-As of September 30, 2023, we had \$123.6 million outstanding on the Revolver, net of debt issuance costs.
+As of December 31, 2023, we had \$123.7 million outstanding on the Revolver, net of debt issuance costs.

 Borrowings under the Revolver bear interest at a variable rate per annum.
 We may designate each borrowing as (i) in the case of any borrowing in U.S. dollars, a base rate loan or a Term SOFR rate loan, (ii) in the case of any borrowing denominated in Euros, a EURIBOR rate loan, (iii) in the case of any borrowing denominated in British Pounds Sterling, a Sterling Overnight Index Average ("SONIA") loan, (iv) in the case of any borrowing denominated in Swiss Francs, a Swiss Average Rate Overnight ("SARON") loan, and (v) in the case of any borrowing denominated in Australian dollars, an AUD rate loan.
-Borrowings bear interest equal to (i) in the case of base rate loans, 1.00% plus the greatest of (a) the Prime Rate, (b) the New York Federal Reserve Bank Rate plus 0.50% and (c) the 1 month Term SOFR, plus 1.10%, (ii) in the case of a Term SOFR rate loan, the Term SOFR rate plus 2.10%, (iii) in the case of a EURIBOR rate loan, the EURIBOR rate multiplied by the Statutory Reserve Rate (as defined in the Credit Agreement) plus 2.00%, (iv) in the case of a SONIA loan, the Sterling Overnight Index Average plus 2.03%, (v) in the case of a SARON loan, the Swiss Average Rate Overnight plus 2.00%, and (vi) in the case of an AUD rate loan, the AUD Screen Rate (as defined in the Credit Agreement) multiplied by the Statutory Reserve Rate plus 2.20%, in certain cases subject to applicable interest rate floors.
-The weighted-average interest rate in effect for the Revolver as of September 30, 2023 was 7.48%.
+Borrowings bear interest equal to (i) in the case of base rate loans, 1.00% plus the greatest of (a) the Prime Rate, (b) the New York Federal Reserve Bank Rate plus 0.50% and (c) the 1 month Term SOFR, plus 1.10%, (ii) in the case of a Term SOFR rate loan, the Term SOFR rate plus 2.10%, (iii) in the case of a SONIA loan, the EURIBOR rate multiplied by the Statutory Reserve Rate (as defined in the Credit Agreement) plus 2.00%, (iv) in the case of a SONIA loan, the Sterling Overnight Index Average plus 2.03%, (v) in the case of a SARON loan, the Swiss Average Rate Overnight plus 2.00%, and (vi) in the case of an AUD rate loan, the AUD Screen Rate (as defined in the Credit Agreement) multiplied by the Statutory Reserve Rate (as defined in the Credit Agreement) multiplied by the Statutory Reserve Rate (as defined in the Credit Agreement) multiplied by the Statutory Reserve Rate (as defined in the Credit Agreement) multiplied by the Statutory Reserve Rate (as defined in the Credit Agreement) multiplied by the Statutory Reserve Rate (as defined in the Credit Agreement) multiplied by the Statutory Reserve Rate plus 2.20%, in certain cases subject to applicable interest rate floors.
+The weighted-average interest rate in effect for the Revolver as of December 31, 2023 was 7.48%.